Darius Garland NBA Preview vs. the Magic

-Darius Garland and his Cleveland Cavaliers teammates match up versus the Orlando Magic on Wednesday at 7:00 PM ET.
+Darius Garland plus his Cleveland Cavaliers teammates face off versus the Orlando Magic at 7:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.